 It is always good to start off in a way that allows the students to ease into having such autonomy with their learning.
 It may start off as simple as giving them the option to complete an assignment by choosing option a or option B. You may have a topic that you need to cover, but you allow each student to find their own article to help explain what that topic is about.
 You can then bring all the students together, group them, etc. to work with all this information.

-As time moves forward, you can move into choice boards, menus, or other self-directed opportunities to complete assessments.
+As time moves forward, you can move into choice boards, menus, or other self-directed opportunities to complete assessments, giving that student choice in development of completion.

 Keep in mind, this is not going to go smoothly right away.
 Again, this is a generation of students that had been micromanaged most of their educational careers.